 We highly recommend this textbook to help support your learning in this course.
 There are three purchasing options through the Bookstore (please see below).
+Options 2 and 3 below include a print version of the book as well, if that is your preference.
+Please note, however, that the print version is not required.
 The textbook is available bundled with online resources.
 SaplingPlus is the publisher's learning system that includes access to an electronic version of the textbook as well as textbook resources and useful practice problems.
 In addition, we will be using iClickers in lecture for participation grades and to provide feedback on your learning.
 There is flexibility in the grading scheme so that you do not need to use an iClicker if you do not wish to do so.
 Access to an iClicker Cloud subscription, which you can use to participate in iClicker questions on any device with internet access, is bundled with options 1 and 2 below.
 If you would prefer you can use a physical iClicker device to participate in class.
-These are also available for purchase at the Bookstore if you don't have one already for another class.
+These are also available for purchase at the Bookstore if you do not have one already for another class.

-- Recommended: E-copy of the textbook (SaplingPlus subscription) + iClicker Cloud bundle (ISBN# 9781319268602) - 2.
+- 1. Recommended: E-copy of the textbook (SaplingPlus subscription) + iClicker Cloud bundle (ISBN# 9781319268602) - 2.
 Loose-leaf copy of the textbook + e-copy of the textbook (SaplingPlus subscription) + iClicker Cloud bundle (ISBN# 9781319268640) - 3.
-Loose-leaf copy of the textbook textbook only/no SaplingPlus nor iClicker Cloud (ISBN# 1319013538)
+Loose-leaf copy of the textbook + e-copy of the textbook (SaplingPlus subscription), no iClicker Cloud (ISBN# 9781319215361)